siddhi-244/Embellish/HTML+CSS+JS/Background/Motion Background/README.md

 ## Motion Background
+I have used CSS and HTML
-You can add more options on the home page as per your requirement
+,you can add more options on the home page as per your requirement

 ### Here are the link for the components used.

 You can replace these with any as per choice, I have used the Autum fall leaves.

 http://www.pngmart.com/files/1/Fall-Autumn-Leaves-Transparent-PNG.png